AstraLuma/lumami.biz/pages/salt-setup.md

               ssl_key: /etc/letsencrypt/live/salt.your.domain.example/privkey.pem
 ```

+This will change considerably if you decide to make use of reverse proxies or other HTTP middleware.
+The important thing for SpiroFS is that these a configured to stream requests and responses, not attempt to buffer them.

+And remember, this is transporting configuration for your entire infrastructure.
+Please use TLS.

 ### Permissions

 In order to use salt-api, some authentication needs to be set up.
 The example below uses pam (system logins) and the system group `salt` to authenticate and authorize users, but you are endouraged to use what works well for you.